-When an existing hexahedral mesh is available (built with the previous methods or by subdividing tetrahedra into four hexahedra), the boundary layer mesh can be improved by inserting fundamental sheets [Shepherd 2007], which are dual surfaces parallel to the model boundary but which may also propagate inside the volume at concave ridges.
-After having identified 11 valid corner configurations, [Ledoux et al. 2013; Wang et al. 2020] assign hexahedral valences at CAD curves which are compatible with the construction of fundamental sheets.
-Compared to our approach, their technique is less generic (only 11 cases covered) and the non-grid like corners are not resolved locally but globally because they use a single valence along entire curves.
-This leads to non-ideal hexahedral valences on large portions of the mesh.
-Also, the generation of the sheets (by propagation) is not robust and sensitive to the structure of the initial hexahedral mesh.
+When an existing hexahedral mesh is available (built with the previous methods or by subdividing tetrahedra into four hexahedra), the boundary layer mesh can be improved by inserting fundamental sheets [34], which are dual surfaces parallel to the model boundary but which may also propagate inside the volume at concave ridges.
+After having identified 11 valid corner configurations, [17, 39] assign hexahedral valences at CAD curves which are compatible with the construction of fundamental sheets.
+Compared to our approach, their technique is less generic (only 11 cases